MrBenGriffin/hex9/examples/examples.md

 (hex 9), and back-projects them to GCD.
 It then measures the round-trip distance via GeographicLib, and stores the result in a CSV file.
 Typically results are under 7 nanometres.
-It also converts to the hex-variation address format (e.g. `NWV3522B`), reverts that, and then back-projects that value also - which typically might add about 1 nanometre noise.
+It also converts to the hex-variation address format, reverts that, and then back-projects that value also - which typically might add about 1 nanometre noise.
 If one's purpose is to measure global positions accurately to less than 1µm, I would strongly recommend using 96 or 128-bit maths.